 By Mira Kamdar

-Mira Kamdar, a senior fellow at the World Policy Institute and a fellow at the Asia Society, is the author of "Planet India: The Turbulent Rise of the Largest Democracy and the Future of Our World."
+Mira Kamdar is a Bernard Schwartz Fellow at the Asia Society and the author of "Planet India: The Turbulent Rise of the Largest Democracy and the Future of Our World."